sanchitdilipjain/aws-kendra/docs/index.md

 **Tutorial**
 - This tutorial will focus on below section

-  1. The first step is to deploy an Amazon Kendra index.
-  2. After deploying an index, we will explore the available data source connectors to add the content to Kendra.
-  3. Then, we will ingest some AWSome AWS whitepapers with the Amazon S3 connector.
-From them, we will create document metadata
-  4. Next, we will generate and ingest a list of FAQs.
+  i.
+The first step is to deploy an Amazon Kendra index. ii.
+After deploying an index, we will explore the available data source connectors to add the content to Kendra. iii.
+Then, we will ingest some AWSome AWS whitepapers with the Amazon S3 connector.
+From them, we will create document metadata iv.
+Next, we will generate and ingest a list of FAQs.

 - Deploy Kendra Index